OCD in Children: Symptoms, Causes & Treatment

 • Rituals and Routines: Developing strict rituals or routines that must be followed.

-Causes of Childhood OCD
+Causes of OCD in Children

 When children show signs of OCD, some parents feel guilty and ashamed.
 While there is no single known cause of OCD, researchers agree that parents should not feel as though they did something wrong.
 The exact cause of OCD in children is not well-understood, and it likely involves a combination of genetic, neurological, behavioral, cognitive, and environmental factors.